HarryHelsing/Emerge/README.md

 # OffBeast
 Grid based, pixel art, realtime-turnbased-ish, game where you play as a blob in the wild.
+Written is Rust, using the Bevy game engine.

 Plans for the near future include:
 Implementing the short, three second timer